-- member schools have obtained approval from the executive of the zone or zones of the member schools and the Compliance Officer. - C. A decision of the zone executive to approve or not approve a joint school team is not subject to appeal to the ASAA Appeal Committee. - D. A decision of the Compliance Officer to approve or not approve a joint school team is subject to appeal to the ASAA Appeal Committee.
+- A joint school team is a team composed of students from more than one high school. - B. A joint school team will be allowed to compete in inter-member school competition only if prior to forming the joint team, the Principals of the member schools have obtained approval from the executive of the zone or zones of the member schools and the Compliance Officer. - C. A decision of the zone executive to approve or not approve a joint school team is not subject to appeal to the ASAA Appeal Committee. - D. A decision of the Compliance Officer to approve or not approve a joint school team is subject to appeal to the ASAA Appeal Committee.